 Other preclinical trials report that cannabinoids may mitigate various symptoms of the disease.
 Writing in the American Journal of Pathology, researchers at the Medical College of Virginia reported that rats treated with CBD for periods of one to four weeks experienced significant protection from diabetic retinopathy -- one of the leading causes of blindness in working-age adults.
 Other preclinical studies show that cannabinoid administration reduces diabetic-related tactile allodynia (pain resulting from non-injurious stimulus to the skin)[8-9] and symptoms of diabetic cardiomyopathy (weakening of the heart muscle).
 Experts have concluded, "[T]hese results coupled with the excellent safety and tolerability profile of CBD in humans, strongly suggest that it may have great therapeutic potential in the treatment of diabetic complications."

-In recent years, observational trials have reported that those who consume cannabis possess a lower risk of contracting type 2 diabetes than do those with no history of use.
+In recent years, several observational trials have reported that those with a history of cannabis use possess a lower risk of type 2 diabetes than do those with no history of use.
 For example, researchers at the University of California, Los Angeles assessed the association between diabetes mellitus and marijuana use among adults aged 20 to 59 in a nationally representative sample of the US population of 10,896 adults.
 They reported that past and present cannabis consumers possessed a lower prevalence of adult onset diabetes, even after authors adjusted for social variables (ethnicity, level of physical activity, etc.), despite all groups possessing a similar family history of diabetes.
 Researchers did not find an association between cannabis use and other chronic diseases, including hypertension, stroke, myocradial infarction, or heart failure compared to nonusers.
 Authors concluded, "Our analysis ... showed that participants who used marijuana had a lower prevalence of DM and lower odds of DM relative to non-marijuana users."